 Members of the public wishing to engage in the public comment portion of the meeting are encouraged to do so.
-To participate members of the public are asked to arrive no later than 6:50 p.m to sign-in to speak and have temperature taken.
-Members of the public will be required to wear a mask until they are speaking and will wait in the lobby social distanced, where they can watch the meeting in real time until asked to enter Council Chambers to speak.
+To participate, members of the public are asked to arrive no later than 6:50 p.m. to sign-in to speak and have temperature taken.
+Members of the public are required to wear a mask until they are speaking.
+They will be asked to wait in the lobby social distanced, where they may view the meeting on television screens, until asked to enter Council Chambers to speak.

 Central Administration Building 1755 Town Park Boulevard Uniontown, OH 44685

 2nd and 4th Tuesdays